edisplay/polyfiller/README.md

 ...
 ```

-For information see `index.json` file
+For more information see the [config](https://github.com/Polyfiller/polyfiller-catalog/blob/master/files/Fetch/index.json) format

 #### pack